16 Aug Causes of Headache in College Students

-Many people experience headaches, often due to triggers related to their age, gender, health and overall lifestyle.
+Many people experience headache disorders, often due to triggers related to their age, gender, health, and overall lifestyle.
 College students are no different.
-In fact, these young and seemingly healthy individuals often lead lifestyles that put them at a very high risk for headaches.
+In fact, these young and seemingly healthy individuals often lead lifestyles that put them at a very high risk for headache disorders.

-Moreover, college students are no strangers to the other common triggers of tension-type headaches, including temporary stress, fatigue and anxiety.
-From cramming for finals to worrying over grad school applications, from late night parties to early morning hangovers, from straining to read endless pages of small-print textbooks to staring at a computer screen for hours a time, college students need to know how to avoid the headaches that can easily occur as a result of their lifestyle.
+Moreover, college students are no strangers to the other common triggers of tension-type headache, including temporary stress, fatigue, and anxiety.
+From cramming for finals to worrying over grad school applications, from late-night parties to early morning hangovers, from straining to read endless pages of small-print textbooks to staring at a computer screen for hours a time, college students need to know how to avoid the headaches that can easily occur as a result of their lifestyle.

 The National Headache Foundation (NHF) has prepared a list of tips for the collegians out there to make it through the best four (or more) years of their life with fewer headaches:

 - Studying for long periods of time can cause eyestrain.
 Take frequent breaks to give your eyes a rest!

 - Invest in an ergonomic chair.
 Uncomfortable seating can cause neck and back pain that may lead to tension-type headache.

 - When it comes to alcohol, always drink in moderation, and with plenty of water in between drinks, to avoid hangover headaches in the morning.
 If hangovers do occur, treat with hydration and foods high in fructose (tomato juice, honey).

 - If you are trying to stay awake to study, drink coffee only in moderation.
 Caffeine withdrawal can be a common source of headache for avid coffee drinkers.